godot-escoria/escoria-docs/getting_started/step_by_step/1_create_escoria_project.rst

 =========================

-Escoria's main design is centred around its core addon which supports the developer with very basic functionality and features to make developing games as easy and streamlined as possible.
+Escoria's main design is centred around its core addon which supports the developer with functionality and features to make developing adventure games as easy and streamlined as possible.

 At the same time, Escoria aims to give a lot of freedom to the developer with